Ouxsoft/LXD-Cloud/README.md

 > sudo dnf install ansible
 (see Ansible docs for other distros)

-cd /etc/ansible
+> cd /etc/ansible

-git clone this repository there
+> git clone (this repository)

 ## System Configuration
 Setup each of the following Ansible files.
 Reference Ansible documentation.

-/hosts		Groups and Hosts
+> /hosts		Groups and Hosts
-/group_vars	Variables related to more then one host /host_vars	Variables related to a single host
+> /group_vars	Variables related to more then one host
+> /host_vars	Variables related to a single host